We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Securing compensation from the care provider who let your loved one down can allow you to pay for any medical treatment they need, counselling and other essential types of support to help with their recovery.
 It is also often the only way to get the answers you and your family need about what went wrong.

 For more than 30 years, the team here at Devonalds have helped people in Rhondda Cynon Taff and Bridgend to seek justice for these difficult situations.
-With our expert assistance, you will have the best chance of getting fair compensation and the answers you deserve.
+With our expert assistance, you will have the best chance of getting fair nursing home compensation in South Wales.

 Why choose Devonalds for your nursing home or care home claim?